PLTools/OCanren/rtfd/_sources/tuto_main/ascii_ctrl_db/README.rst.txt

 correspondence with members of some possibly infinite subset of the natural numbers.
 Intuitively, the imaginary, infinitely long sequence of all natural numbers itself is an example of a stream.
-The sequence of all integers ``...-3 -2 -1 0 1 2 3...`` or equivalently ``0 1 -1 2 -2 3 -3 ...`` is another.
+The sequence of all integers ``...-3 -2 -1 0 1 2 3...`` is a stream too, equivalently ``0 1 -1 2 -2 3 -3 ...`` is a stream of integers too, but they are in different order than in previous stream.

-The set of all streams can also be defined in the more technical, *coinductive* manner as follows: 1.
+The set of all streams can also be defined in the more technical, *coinductive* manner as follows:

+#.
 Let **FS** be an operator whose input is a set of sequences and     whose output is also a set of sequences.
 A sequence is said to be     composed of its members drawn from a set of possible members.

-1. The output of **FS** is constructed by: 1.
-Starting with an empty set, to add members to it incrementally; 1.
-Adding the empty stream; 1.
-Prefixing each sequence of the input set with an arbitrary member, then adding the results.
-1. The set St of all streams is the *largest* set that is a fixed-point of **FS**, in other words, **FS**\ (St) = St and St is a superset of st for all **FS**\ (st) = st.
+#.
+The output of **FS** is constructed by:

+   #.
+Starting with an empty set, to add members to it incrementally;

+   #.
+Adding the empty stream;

+   #.
+Extending each sequence of the input set with an arbitrary member, then adding the results.

+#.
+The set St of all streams is the *largest* set that is a fixed-point of **FS**, in other words, **FS** (St) = St and St is a superset of st for all **FS** (st) = st.

 **Example** If we restrict sequence members to integers, and let the input be ``{123, 111}``, which is the set whose members are the